Eslamshahr

-Eslamshahr (اسلامشهر) (Note: Also romanized as Eslāmshahr) is a city in the Central District of Eslamshahr County, Tehran province, Iran, serving as capital of both the county and the district.
+Eslamshahr (اسلامشهر (Note: Also romanized as Eslāmshahr)), also known as Shadshahr (شادشهر), is a city in the Central District of Eslamshahr County, Tehran province, Iran.
+It is the capital of both the county and the district.

 Etymology

-The name of Eslamshahr before the Islamic revolution in Iran was "Shadshahr" and in 1979 the government changed it to "Eslamshahr."
-The old historic name of Bahramabad is now applied only to the small northern suburbs of Eslamshahr, or the village of Bahramabad.
+The name of Eslamshahr before the Iranian Revolution was "Shadshahr".
+After the revolution, in 1979 the government changed the name to "Eslamshahr."
+The oldest historic name of Shadshahr was Bahramabad, now applied only to the small northern suburbs of Eslamshahr, or the village of Bahramabad.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 357,171 in 91,293 households.
 The following census in 2011 counted 389,102 people in 112,487 households.
 The 2016 census measured the population of the city as 448,129 people in 137,638 households.

 The city has grown to be the most populous non-provincial capital city and the 19th overall most populous city of the country.

 Geography

 The city is located on the Saveh Road, which starts in the south of Tehran, and ends at Saveh City.

 Its neighborhoods are Vavan, Ghaemieh, Saeedieh, Mohamadieh, Mahdieh, Baghenarde, Saloor, Noori, Ghasemabad, Shirudi, Golha, Elahiye, Ahmadabad, Ghods, Baghqfeiz, Zarafshan, Moosiabad, Anbia and Mianabad.